eyedeekay/blind-turn/README.md

  transferring media peer-to-peer, it seems perfectly reasonable in many threat models to strive for anonymity from the network, and from the STUN/TURN server, but perhaps only wish to hide one's physical location form a peer.
+- Don't I2P clients already know their own destination addresses?
+ 1. Browsers might not.
+A native WebRTC over I2P application wouldn't need this.
+ 2. Which is a little interesting because it would be easier for me to write this in Go, but it would be less useful.

 Many, many thanks to pion.ly for their incredible, easy to use library.